-One of the most popular tourist attractions in New Zealand are the Waitomo Caves.
+One of the most popular tourist attractions in New Zealand are the Waitomo Glowworm Caves.
 However, this 45 minute boat ride beneath a sky of glowworms is pretty expensive.
 Luckily there are some other fun things to do in Waitomo.
 Here are a couple of great stops on a scenic drive from Waitomo to Marokopa!

-The Ruakuri Natural Tunnels
+The Ruakuri Bush Walk

 It was a fun walk through the forest, even though it was raining a little.
 There are quite some stairs to climb, but the sights are worth the effort!
 The caves were pretty cool and we even saw some glowworms.

 Under the motto “save the best for last” we recommend to do both loops (the path is in the shape of an 8) of the walk in clockwise direction.
-And a torch might come in handy when trying to navigate the darker parts of the walk.
+Note that a torch might come in handy when trying to navigate the darker parts of the walk.

-The Mangapohue Natural Bridge
+The Mangapohue Natural Bridge Walk

 What probably once were the sides of a cave are now steep walls of a gorge with only a small natural bridge linking them: the Mangapohue Natural Bridge.
-A neat sight, but it looks a bit dangerous as well, with trees and other vegetation looming over the edge of the bridge above your head.
+A neat sight, but it looks a bit dangerous as well, with trees and other vegetation looming over the edge of the bridge, 17 m (~ 56 ft) above your head.

 From there the track isn’t clearly signposted anymore.
 What appeared to be the path looked like it was recently plowed by a herd of cattle on a rainy day, so we decided to turn back and keep our shoes more or less free of mud.
 The entire walk took us just under 30 minutes.

 The Piripiri Caves Scenic Reserve

 Anyway, a last short staircase takes you to a platform at the bottom of the cave, where you can take in the sheer size of the cave.
 The stalactites are pretty cool!

 The Marokopa Falls

 And last but not least, we pulled over at the Marokopa Falls.
-We could see why these 35m falls are often described as the most beautiful falls in New Zealand.
+We could see why these 35 m (~ 115 ft) falls are often described as the most beautiful falls in New Zealand.

 However, if we do have to pick a favourite, we recommend the Marokopa Falls.
 One of the most beautiful waterfalls we’ve ever seen!
 The Mangapohue Natural Bridge comes in on a close second, but if you have the time, we recommend to do them all.